Before you get started with Kubernetes, it’s helpful to understand the architecture of the container orchestration platform.

 - kube-proxy – This is the network proxy that forwards requests to a particular service on a specific pod (which provides an instance of that service).

-- Container runtime – The software that runs the containers.
+- Container runtime – This is the software that runs the containers.
 In addition to Docker, Containerd and CRI-O containers, support for new container runtimes can be added to Kubernetes using the Container Runtime Interface.

-A cluster must have at least 1 worker node and requires at least 3 to support high availability, but it will typically have many more such nodes.
-If you want to increase the capacity of your cluster, you will need to provision more worker nodes.
+A cluster must have at least one worker node and requires at least three to support high availability but will typically have many more.
+If you want to increase the capacity of your cluster, you’ll need to add more worker nodes.

 Kubernetes can be run in a public cloud, private cloud, on-premise, or combinations thereof, using either physical or virtual machines.
 Worker nodes can run either Linux or Windows, whereas the control plane components only run on Linux.
 A physical cluster can be split into multiple virtual clusters using namespaces.